-I think it’s safe to say that 2020 was an eye opener.
-We had plenty of time for self reflection and I admit that as a recovering over thinker, I sometimes overdosed on analyzing myself.
+I think it’s safe to say that 2020 was an eye-opener.
+We had plenty of time for self-reflection and I admit that as a recovering overthinker, I sometimes overdosed on analyzing myself.
 But, I don’t regret it.
-It actually helped me evolve as a woman, a Christian and as a Life Coach. …
+It helped me evolve as a woman, a Christian, and as a Life Coach.
+I started 2020 like …

 this race was about my redemption.
 I had something to prove – to me, myself and I.

 You see I was recently divorced.